 Context: The Authority has a Board-approved credit card policy and procedures in place for the payment of credit cards.
-However, the Authority did not properly follow its policies and procedures included in its credit card policy.
-The Authority's credit card policy also does not include the use of credit user agreements.
+However, the Authority did not properly follow the policies and procedures included in its credit card policy.
+The Authority's credit card policy also does not require employees to sign credit card user agreements.